 Multi-Choice Home Loans IDR processes

-Our IDR processes are aligned with our membership of the EDR scheme which is the Credit and Investments Ombudsman (CIO).
+Our IDR processes are aligned with our membership of the External Dispute Resolution (EDR) Scheme which is the Australian Financial Complaints Authority (AFCA).

 We adopt the definition of ‘complaint’ in AS ISO 10002-2006, namely ‘an expression of dissatisfaction made to an organisation, related to its products or services, or the complaints handling process itself, where a response or resolution is explicitly or implicitly expected’.
 This means we will treat informal complaints seriously and refer them to IDR unless they are resolved by the end of the next business day.